CospanDesign/nysa-sata/README.md

 Sata stack written in Verilog

-Staus: TLDR Version: Simulations are working
+Status: TLDR Version: Simulations are working

 This code was written a long time ago and I've learned much more about verilog and project organization since then.
 It has been proven in a Virtex 6 FPGA reading and writing to/from four Sata 2 hard drives at